create3000/x_ite/docs/_posts/components/Rendering/TriangleStripSet.md

 Single contained Coordinate or CoordinateDouble node that can specify a list of vertex values.

-## Description
+## Information

 ### Hints

+- Color, normal and texCoord values are applied in the same order as coord values.
 - Insert a Shape node before adding geometry or Appearance.
-- You can also substitute a type-matched ProtoInstance node for contained content.
+- For advanced extensibility, authors can substitute a type-matched ProtoInstance node (with correct containerField value) for contained node content.

 ## External Links